dekoza/mtgpl/docs/_sources/ISD.rst.txt

 :mtgtip:`Garruk, the Veil-Cursed<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/b/4/b4160322-ff40-41a4-887a-73cd6b85ae45.jpg?1562835830|https://scryfall.com/card/isd/181/garruk-relentless-garruk-the-veil-cursed?utm_source=api>`
    +1: Create a 1/1 black Wolf creature token with deathtouch.

    −1: Sacrifice a creature.
-If you do, search your library for a creature card, reveal it, put it into your hand, then shuffle your library.
+If you do, search your library for a creature card, reveal it, put it into your hand, then shuffle.

    −3: Creatures you control gain trample and get +X/+X until end of turn, where X is the number of creature cards in your graveyard.